yiisoft/hydrator/docs/guide/en/creating-own-attributes.md

 ### Example of custom data attribute

-For example, let's create data attribute that use predefined array as data for object populating.
+For example, let's create a data attribute that uses predefined array as data for object populating.

 Attribute: